 No bigger chain pharmacies are allowed in Germany, but there are several forms of cooperations where the pharmacies are privately owned, but profit from a shared purchasing, advertising and corporate design.
 Otherwise, there are no regulations as to where a pharmacy may be operated and how much pharmacies can be opened in a certain area.

-The ABDA - Federal Union of German Associations of Pharmacists has more information in English about the German pharmacy sector, for example the brochure German Pharmacies - Figures Data Facts 2018.
+The ABDA - Federal Union of German Associations of Pharmacists has more information in English about the German pharmacy sector, for example the brochure German Pharmacies - Figures Data Facts 2018 and the Fact Sheet Secure and Protect!
+Germany: Price Maintenance and the ECJ Ruling (2016)

 There are three main professions in public pharmacies: